almondp040/Advanced-JS-Practice/AsyncCode/notes.md

             - Pass reject for the promise to reject to that value
             - See Random Resolve to see a more detailed example

+- Promising Node's FS File
+    - See NodeFS.js file for an example of making a promise from scratch to grab file info for files 1 through 3